dbeitel-opentitan/opentitan/hw/ip/dma/doc/theory_of_operation.md

 -   [*Transfer Width*](../data/dma.hjson#transfer_width): Write Data width of the LSIO FIFO register.
 Each write transaction is equal to this size.
--   [*Limit register*](../data/dma.hjson#destination_address_limit_lo): Marks the end of the memory buffer used to read ‘total size’ worth of data segments if auto-increment feature is used.
+-   [*Limit register*](../data/dma.hjson#destination_address_limit_lo): Marks the end of the memory buffer used to read 'total size' worth of data segments if auto-increment feature is used.
 DMAC shall set an overflow indication if the buffer limit is reached.
 -   [*DMAC Control register*](../data/dma.hjson#control)